SanderVocke/qoverage/README.md

 The default method for this is that the instrumented Javascript code listens for the Application.aboutToQuit signal, and when it comes, dumps its coverage data to the console by throwing a Javascript error (this seems more reliable than console.log).
 This method works e.g. when running the examples in this codebase using the `qml` executable.

+If for whatever reason this does not work:
+- Ensure no debug logging filters are blocking console messages/exceptions from appearing: `QT_LOGGING_RULES="*.debug=true; qt.*.debug=false"`
+- Ensure Qt knows that there is a stderr console available: `QT_ASSUME_STDERR_HAS_CONSOLE=1`
+- See if other console log messages from your QML code are appearing.
+If they do, but Qoverage reports don't get printed, this means that maybe the application quit signal did not trigger qoverage collection.
+See a possible solution below.

-If for whatever reason this does not work, it is possible to provide a collection plug-in as follows:
+If all else fails or a special solution is needed, it is possible to provide a collection plug-in as follows:

 - An object should be registered as a QML global context property before the application starts.
 The property key should be `qoverage_collector_factory`.
 - This object should have a Qt slot method named `create_file_collector(filename, initial_lines_data)`, which: